Spybot Review: Quick Expert Summary

 Next, I visited Spybot’s support forum, which is surprisingly good.
 When I posted an issue, I quickly got a response from a forum moderator, and they were friendly and helpful.
 However, if the moderator didn’t know the answer to a question, they referred me to Spybot’s support email, which was unresponsive in my tests.

-Finally, I wasn’t a big fan of Spybot’s FAQ and virus removal guides.
-The text is clunky, hard to follow, and badly written.
+Unfortunately, I wasn’t impressed with Spybot’s FAQ and virus removal guides.
+The text is challenging to follow and poorly written.

 Overall, Spybot’s customer support is pretty bad.
 The email support failed to respond to multiple email attempts, and the knowledge base and FAQs are hard to follow.
 Although I like the support forum, it isn’t enough to redeem the other poor customer support options — especially when there are plenty of better antiviruses with excellent support.